agency-fund/rsurveycto/cran-comments.md

 ## Additional information

 The tests require login credentials for a SurveyCTO server, which is why they are skipped on CRAN.
-They pass locally, on GitHub Actions (using repository secrets), and on R-hub (using environmental variables).
+They pass locally, on R-hub, and on GitHub Actions.